 After purchasing your own property you can login to the virtual tour creator here...

 It's possible because these properties are a digital representation of the physical world using a map.

-And it's all for a very good cause because 40% of the initial sale price and 8% of the secondary sale price of every digital property gets contributed to a conservation organization on the frontlines of wildlife protection and preservation.
+It's all for a very good cause because 90% of the initial sale price and 8% of the secondary sale price of every digital property purchase gets contributed to a conservation organization on the frontlines of wildlife protection and preservation.

-The prices for new properties that haven't been sold yet are determined by the length of the perimeter road of each property in metres (feet), multiplied by the dollar amount per metre (feet), which has been determined by Provably Protect for each national park or game reserve.
+The prices for requested properties are determined by the length of the perimeter road of each property in metres (feet), multiplied by the dollar amount per metre (feet), which has been determined by Provably Protect for each national park or game reserve.

 So the plots with the most perimeter road will be the most expensive and the ones with the least will be cheaper, even if they may be larger in size overall.